-I started out with making the template for the meringues using two dessert plates on the baking paper.
-I used a pencil and then turned it over so it didn’t bake on the pencil side.
+Start out by making the template for the meringues using two dessert plates on the baking paper.
+Use a pencil and then turn it over so it doesn’t bake on the pencil side.

-Then I spread the meringue onto the template making a crater in the middle and baked them at 300F for an hour.
+Then spread the meringue onto the template making a crater in the middle and baked them at 300F for an hour.
 A slow bake helps create the marshmallow center.
 They cool in the oven (with the oven turned off of course).
-I left mine over night.
-Once cooled, they are ready to fill.I was pretty impressed with myself after assembling these beauties.
+Once cooled (I left mine overnight), they are ready to fill.I was pretty impressed with myself after assembling these beauties.
 I took a quick shot on my phone and sent it right over to my friend just to brag.
-She was too was impressed.
+She too was impressed.
 I went straight to work on the photo shoot.

 As soon as I was done, I went to my computer to transfer the photos and before they transferred, I had already cracked one open to taste it!
 It looked too good and I just had to try it!

-Wow, do I like Pavlova!
+Wow, am I such a Pavlova fan!
 The crisp, marshmallow of the meringue, combined with the creamy fresh cream and mixed fruit was unbelievably delicious!